robenkleene/veep.vim/README.md

 ### `:Shlgrep[!]`

-The same as `:Grepsh` but populate the location list instead.
+The same as `:Shgrep` but populate the location list instead.

 ## Make

 ### `:Shmake[!]`

-Run the builtin `:make` command using the arguments as `'makeprg'`.
-This populates the quickfix list with the lines with errors using `'errorformat'`.
+Run the arguments as a `make` program, populating the quickfix list with the lines with errors using `'errorformat'`.
 With a bang (`!`), it doesn't automatically jump to the first match.

 #### Example